U.S. Department of Transportation

 The purpose of the Structures Laboratory is to support FHWA's strategic focus on improving mobility through analytical and experimental studies to determine the behavior of bridge systems under typical and extreme loading conditions.
 These experimental studies may also include tests of bridge systems developed to enhance bridge durability and constructability over time.
 Data from these studies help upgrade national bridge design specifications and improve the safety, reliability, and cost effectiveness of bridge construction in the United States.

-The Structures Laboratory also provides bridge failure forensic investigation services to State Departments of Transportation, FHWA divisions, National Transportation Safety Board (NTSB), and others.
+The Structures Laboratory also provides bridge failure forensic investigation services to State departments of transportation, FHWA divisions, National Transportation Safety Board (NTSB), and other organizations.
 Through this forensic service, the laboratory determines the causes of bridge structural failures and develops practices and procedures to help avoid similar failures from occurring in the future.

-The main Structures Laboratory is a state-of-the-art facility for indoor testing of full-scale bridge structures and large components.
-This laboratory, built in 1984, consists of a strong floor with a universal loading frame whose configuration can be customized to erect and test full-scale bridges.
-This strong floor measures 55.2 by 15.5 m (181 by 51 ft) and includes a grid of 573 tie-down holes.
-Two 178-kN (20-ton) overhead cranes service the entire floor area and can operate separately or together to unload trucks, erect structures, and set up experiments.
+The main Structures Laboratory (Figure 1) is a state-of-the-art facility for indoor testing of full-scale bridge structures and large components.
+This laboratory, built in 1984, consists of a strong floor with a universal loading frame that can be customized to erect and test full-scale bridges.
+This strong floor measures 181 by 51 feet (55.2 by 15.5 meters) and includes a grid of 573 tie-down holes.
+Two 20-ton (178-kilonewtons) overhead cranes service the entire floor area and can operate separately or together to unload trucks, erect structures, and set up experiments.

-The annex structures laboratory facility—the original Structures Lab—was built in the 1960s, and it is still operating to provide additional testing capability.
-The annex structures laboratory facility has a strong floor area measuring 3.7 by 12 m (12 by 40 ft) and one 89-kN (10-ton) overhead crane.
+The annex structures laboratory facility—the original Structures Laboratory—was built in the 1960s and still provides additional testing capability.
+The annex structures laboratory facility has a strong floor area measuring 12 by 40 feet (3.7 by 12 meters) and has one 10-ton (89-kilonewtons) overhead crane.

-The Structures Laboratory's outdoor testing facilities, consisting of permanent geosynthetic reinforced soil abutments and an outdoor strong floor, were constructed during the late 1990s to provide additional capacity for testing large scale components subjected to environmental loading.
-The permanent test abutments cover a single 21.35-m-long (70-ft-long) span with a width of 3.95 m (13 ft), and the outdoor strong floor measures 7.6 by 9.2 m (25 by 30 ft).
+The Structures Laboratory's outdoor testing facilities, consisting of permanent geosynthetic reinforced soil abutments and an outdoor strong floor, were constructed during the late 1990s to provide additional capacity for testing large-scale components subjected to environmental loading.
+The permanent test abutments cover a single 70-foot-long (21.35-meters-long) span with a width of 13 feet (3.95 meters), and the outdoor strong floor measures 25 by 30 feet (7.6 by 9.2 meters).

-The computer modeling and simulation lab allows researchers to build and analyze detailed models that are capable of simulating experimental test results with very high accuracy.
+The computer modeling and simulation laboratory allows researchers to build and analyze detailed models capable of simulating experimental test results with very high accuracy.

 Laboratory Equipment: The Structures Laboratory and facilities contain the following equipment.

-Uses: The Structures Laboratory and facilities continue to perform the following activities.
+Uses: The Structures Laboratory and its facilities continue to perform the following activities.

 |»||Office of Infrastructure R&D|